Skip to primary navigation Skip to content Skip to footer

 Threadfin Butterflyfish

-Threadfin butterflyfish maintain a wide Indo-Pacific distribution.
-Those found in Hawaiʻi have a black spot on their dorsal fins, unlike their counterparts in the Red Sea.
-They tend to hide more than the ornate butterflyfish and thus are harder to spot without inspecting underneath the coral.
+Threadfin butterflyfish have a wide Indo-Pacific distribution.
+Unlike their counterparts in the Red Sea, those found in Hawaiʻi have a black spot on their dorsal fins.
+They tend to hide more than the ornate butterflyfish and are thus more challenging to spot without inspecting underneath the coral.

 Lau Wiliwili-nukunuku-oioi